SaurabhChawla100/spark-radiant/README.md

    "Number of Task": 10,
    "Total Executors ran to complete all Task": 2, "Stage Completion Time": 53 ms,
+   "Stage Completion Time Recommendation": With 2x executors(4), time to complete stage 23 ms.
+    With 4x executors(8), time to complete stage 12 ms.,
    "Average Task Completion Time": 9 ms
    "Number of Task Failed in this Stage": 0
    "Few Skew task info in Stage": Skew task in not present in this stage